liangk/lite-form/docs/lite-tab-group.md

 ```

 ## Notes
-- When projecting Angular components with `liteTabContent`, panes are sized in pixels to match the wrapper ensuring precise sliding regardless of content.
+- When projecting Angular components with `libLiteTabContent`, panes are sized in pixels to match the wrapper ensuring precise sliding regardless of content.
 - The component re-measures on window resize and when projected content changes.